AI-led BPM transformation strategy

 Appoint a dedicated transformation leader

 CEO-level visibility.
 Mandate across IT, operations, data, and compliance.
 Not an ops manager holding a Six Sigma belt.
 A strategic leader who thinks in terms of operating model reinvention.
-This role reports to the C-suite and owns a multi-year brief.
+This role owns a multi-year brief and reports at C-suite level.

 2

 Data scientists, process experts, IT architects, and change management specialists.
-Make Black Belts the quality and governance layer — not the programme lead.
-If HR and compliance aren't in the room, the transformation will break on the first AI governance challenge it encounters.
+Black Belts own the quality and governance layer — not the programme lead.
+If HR and compliance are not in the room, the transformation will break on its first AI governance challenge.

 3

 Not just cost-per-transaction.
 Track AI adoption rates, process redesign impact, model performance over time, and employee upskilling velocity.
-What gets measured gets moved.
 Tie vendor contracts to outcomes, not hours or effort volume.

 4